heitoralthmann/Teamwork-MCP/README.md

 - `PORT`: The port on which the server will run (default: 3000)
 - `NODE_ENV`: The environment (development, production, test)
 - `LOG_LEVEL`: Logging level (info, error, debug)
-- `TEAMWORK_API_URL`: Your Teamwork domain API URL (format: https://your-domain.teamwork.com/api/v3)
+- `TEAMWORK_DOMAIN`: Your Teamwork domain name (e.g., "your-company" for https://your-company.teamwork.com)
 - `TEAMWORK_USERNAME`: Your Teamwork username (email)
 - `TEAMWORK_PASSWORD`: Your Teamwork password